How to make beautiful DIY Coffee Filter Roses

 When your coffee filters are dry, you may stack them according to color.
 I have provided detailed instructions for you here.
 To make the roses like I have shown you here, you will use two of the darker pink coffee filters and four of the lighter pink filters.

-2. Fold each one of them in half again.
+2. Fold it half again.

 3. Fold in half a third time.
+You will have a point at the center of the filters as shown above.

 4. Fold the coffee filter in half one more time.